DanielTockan/Skii/README.md

 ![Ski Resorts](./resources/screenshots/landing_page.png)

 Using the React MapBox GL library, we rendered a map of the world with markers depciting the resorts seeded from our database.
-The longitude and latitude fields present in our models enabled this.
+The longitude and latitude fields present in our resorts model enabled this.
 React Links were used to send the user to the resort page of marker they clicked on.

 ```js
 {resorts.map((resort, index) => {